OpenC3/docs.openc3.com/_docs_v5/1_getting_started/installation.md

 *  cleanup: cleanup network and volumes for openc3
 *  run: run the prebuilt containers for openc3
 *  util: various helper commands
-*    encode: encode a string to base64
-*    hash: hash a string using SHA-256
-*    save: save images to tar files
-*    load: load images to tar files
-*    clean: remove node_modules, coverage, etc
-*    hostsetup: setup host for redis
 ```

 ### CONNECT